CHAPTER SIXTEEN

 “Yeah.”

 I shrugged.
 “He grew up in Jersey.
-He’s seen some real shit, so he probably hates seeing rich kids putting on a gangster show.”
+He’s seen some real shit, so he probably hates seeing rich kids putting on a show.”

 Mitchell grinned.
 “It is a big fucking show, isn’t it?
 Chris D is a master of theatrics.”

-My lip curled scornfully.
 “Kids like him are the poster boys of the suburban youth tough guy complex.”

 “Fuck you.”

 “Nah, these kids were terrible.
 Real pranksters.
-There was one guy with a sideways visor who kept talking about how he and his boys were gonna run a train on some girl O.G. style.”
+There was this one guy with a sideways visor who kept talking about how he and his boys were gonna run a train on some girl O.G. style.”

 I nodded.
 “Yeah, man, it was bad.
 Blake got pissed and stole two cases of rap CDs.”